Following the news that Amazon may be entering the music festivals market. Here are Neil Mortimer’s predictions for the future of festivals.

 Instead of looking on a map or checking a schedule, the bot will quickly answer your immediate questions.

-Where is the toilet with the shortest queue?
+Where is the restroom with the shortest line?

 Who is next on the main stage?